flenniken/statictea/docs/md/functions.md

 # fun_log_ss

 Log a message to the log file and return the same string.
 The function has a bare form.
-Logging needs to be turned on, see the Logging section.
+Nothing is logged unless logging is turned on, see the Logging section.

 ~~~javascript
 log = func(message: string) string